abdulrehman572/abdulrehman/README.md

 <h2 align="left">Hi 👋!
-My name is Abdul Rehman and I'm a Computer Science student at University of Education, Jauharabad Campus.</h2>
+My name is Abdul Rehman and I'm a Computer Science student at University of Education.</h2>

 ###